bwowsersource/fcase/README.md

     .then(({matchNext, __DO__NEXT__}, didMatch) => {
       // didMatch is true
-      // if matchNext/__DO__NEXT__ is not called, execution will break here matchNext();
+      // if matchNext/__DO__NEXT__ is not called, execution will break here
+      // matchNext executes the next block that satisfy case condition. matchNext();
       return 2;
     })